-DTI has extensive experience in development of framework conditions for traditional as well as more research-intensive business sectors, user- and technology-driven innovation, radical innovation and innovation management, organisation and human resource management, workplace and organisational learning and education planning, as well as issues related to digitalisation, such as SME IT-application, IT-supported innovation, eLearning, eWork and eGovernment.
+DTI has extensive experience in the development of framework conditions for traditional as well as more research-intensive business sectors, user- and technology-driven innovation, radical innovation and innovation management, organisation and human resource management, workplace and organisational learning and education planning, as well as issues related to digitalisation, such as SME IT-application, IT-supported innovation, eLearning, eWork and eGovernment.

 By offering services to the private sector, DTI facilitates the development of trade and industry by undertaking concrete assignments for Danish trade and industry and in a number of various areas.
 DTI plays a very special role in relation to small and medium-sized enterprises.

-The twin emphasis of DTI on application of technology and business development is recognised nationally as well as internationally, and it means that DTI has a unique, multifaceted and comprehensive business development strategy and innovation environment.
+The twin emphasis of DTI on the application of technology and business development is recognised nationally as well as internationally, and it means that DTI has a unique, multifaceted and comprehensive business development strategy and innovation environment.

-DTI’s technical departments are deeply involved in high-tech research and development activities, innovation consortia in cooperation with private enterprises and universities and other knowledge institutions, as well as government funded contract research, thereby making advanced knowledge and technologies accessible and readily available for application.
+DTI’s technical departments are deeply involved in high-tech research and development activities, innovation consortia in cooperation with private enterprises and universities and other knowledge institutions, as well as government-funded contract research, thereby making advanced knowledge and technologies accessible and readily available for application.
 Furthermore, DTI has in-house laboratories and workshops for product testing, product development and advanced prototyping.

-DTI also offers a wide variety of specialised advisory services related to innovation, innovation management and business Development, which position DTI at the front when it comes to user- and technology-driven innovation and business development.
+DTI also offers a wide variety of specialised advisory services related to innovation, innovation management and business development, which position DTI at the front when it comes to user- and technology-driven innovation and business development.